VinLvy/AntiFlow/README.md

 # AntiFlow (AI Content Factory)

 AntiFlow is an automated tool designed to generate "Raw Asset Kits" for YouTube videos, specifically targeting the Self-growth/Motivation niche with a minimalist modern person visual style.
-It leverages free AI services to produce scripts, voiceovers, and visuals with $0 operational costs.
+It leverages free AI services to produce scripts, and voiceovers with $0 operational costs.

 ## 🚀 Features

 -   **Automated Content Generation**: Generates a complete asset kit from a single topic.
 -   **AI Scriptwriting**: Uses Google Gemini Pro to create engaging scripts.
 -   **Text-to-Speech**: Utilizes `edge-tts` for natural-sounding voiceovers.
--   **Visual Generation**: Generates consistent modern person-style illustrations using Pollinations.ai.
 -   **Zero Cost**: Built entirely on free-tier or free-to-use APIs.

 ## 🛠️ Tech Stack